rdkcentral/dhcp-manager/docs/components/mapt-apis.md

 The DHCP MAP-T (Mapping of Address and Port using Translation) APIs implement RFC 7599 support for IPv4-over-IPv6 transition technology.
 This component processes DHCP option 95 (S46_CONT_MAPT) to configure MAP-T parameters, enabling IPv4 connectivity over IPv6-only networks through address and port mapping.

+> **Note:** Only MAP-T option parsing and parameter validation are performed within the DHCP Manager.
+The actual MAP-T configuration and interface setup are handled by the WAN Manager component.

 ## Architecture

 The MAP-T implementation follows the RFC 7599 specification with comprehensive parameter processing: